 Guide to the Independent Student Analysis (ISA)

 Guide to the Independant Student Analysis, describes the important contribution students play in the accreditation process.
 Students in a school preparing for accreditation visit are expected to organize their own self-study of the educational program, courses and curriculum, student support services, and the environment for learning.
 They should be members of various committees conducting the institutional self-study.
-Groups of students will be scheduled to meet with the visit team during the school's site visit.
+Groups of students will be scheduled to meet with the accreditation visit team during the school’s accreditation visit.

-The Site Visit Report Guide
+The Accreditation Visit Report Guide

 The team secretary will collate written findings from each team member into a visit report that describes the program of education and accounts for the school’s compliance with each of the standards of accreditation as contained in the CACMS Standards and Elements.
 The preparation, review, and processing of visit reports, and the information considered for accreditation determinations are given in the CACMS Rules of Procedure.